Yamadonga: Plot

-Yama, along with Chitragupta, tries to get the Yamapasam, but fail.
+Yama, along with Chitragupta, tries to get the Yamapasam repeatedly and ultimately fails when Raja uses his trickery to implicate him in sexual harassment, leading to a protest against Yama to stop his alleged atrocities.
+Yama's wife gets frustrated with her husband's behaviour (which is not true) and she leaves his mansion.
+Chitragupta suggests to him that he must call the three celestial nymphs: Rambha, Urvashi, and Menaka, which he initially disagrees due to his wife's suspicion, but reluctantly agrees to defeat Raja in the election.
+Raja feels hopeless when Yama insults him and his late grandfather, Chitragupta tries to stop Yama and tries to tell him who Raja's grandfather actually is.
+Yama neglects Chitragupta's pleas and orders Raja's grandfather to appear in front of his grandson.
+Raja's grandfather appears in front of Raja and asks him why he's here, Raja answers that his time isn't good enough, so he's suddenly appeared here.
+Raja's grandfather motivates him and tells that he is blessed with the gift of dance, and he's the grandson of the man who made an alliance and won the elections with the support of the people.
+He tells Raja to dance, due to which all the people present in Yamaloka rejoice.
 Raja wins the elections; however, Yama angrily insults him.
-Raja decides to use the Yamapasam to make Yama a human; however, the plan backfires when Yama ends up with the Yamapasam.
-After regaining power, Raja flees back to Earth, challenging Yama.
-Raja finds out about the cruelty that Mahi has suffered and decides to fight back against her cruel family.
+Raja decides to use the Yamapasam to make Yama a human; however, the plan backfires when Yama ends up with the Yamapasam and regains his powers.
+Raja flees back to Earth, challenging Yama.
+Raja soon finds out about the cruelty that Mahi has suffered since his death and decides to fight back against her cruel family.
 Raja steals a whip and thrashes her family with it, forcing them to become servants.
 Raja gets drunk and insults Yama again.
-This time, Yama decides that he and Chitragupta will enter Bhulokam (Earth) to avenge his insult.
-Yama disguises himself as the beautiful Dhanalakshmi, and Chitragupta acts like her father.
+This time, Yama decides that he and Chitragupta will enter Bhulokam to avenge his insult.
+Yama disguises himself as the beautiful Dhanalakshmi, and Chitragupta as her father.